On the eBMS background you can navigate through the different tabs on the menu or on the following links to discover more information:

-What is European Butterfly Monitoring Scheme - eBMS?
+What is the European Butterfly Monitoring Scheme - eBMS?

 The European Butterfly Monitoring Scheme (eBMS) was formed by Butterfly Conservation Europe in April 2016 to bring together data from the Butterfly Monitoring Schemes from different countries into a single database.
 The work is coordinated by the Centre for Ecology and Hydrology in the UK.

-Collecting more data properly, it would allow the production of high-quality results, as Butterfly Indicators and different butterfly population trends.
+Collecting more data properly would allow the production of high-quality results, as Butterfly Indicators and different butterfly population trends.
 Thanks to this information it will be able to promote active and accurate conservation actions for butterflies.

 Here you can download an eBMS leaflet explaining the network together with the project ABLE for promoting butterfly monitoring in Europe.
 You can find this leaflet in several languages: